zerospiel/docs/docs/admin-credentials.md

 	```
     Notice that it references the previous `ClusterIdentity` (in this case an `AWSClusterStaticIdentity`).
 Also notice that you can use the `.spec.description` field to add additional text about the `Credential` so users can choose if multiple `Credential`s are available.

-3. Finally, when you create a `ClusterDeployment`, you refernece the `Credential` object in order to enable k0rdent to pass that information to the infrastructure provider:
+3. Finally, when you create a `ClusterDeployment`, you reference the `Credential` object in order to enable k0rdent to pass that information to the infrastructure provider:

     ```yaml
 	apiVersion: k0rdent.mirantis.com/v1alpha1